Astemes/astemes-lunit/docs/10_Basics/Basics.md

 ![Run nested project](img/run_nested_project.png)

-When executing tests in a Continuous Integration environemnt, this test suite LabVIEW project file is a good entry point for running tests.
+When executing tests in a Continuous Integration environment, this test suite LabVIEW project file is a good entry point for running tests.

 In LUnit version 1.3.1, an additional feature was introduced to help speeding up test execution by skipping slow or unrelated tests.
 A test method (`vi`) or entire test case class (`lvclass`) may be marked with an underscore `_` character as the first character, making it into a `dashed` test class or test case.